 Unitary taxation would greatly reduce the opportunities for international tax avoidance through profit-shifting and the use of tax havens.
 The formula needed to allocate profit to countries would have to be agreed, but would likely be based on where the multinational’s customers are located (so for Google Ireland the profits would be taxed in the places to which its sales are made), where its employees are (Amazon’s 15,000 staff in the UK would mean most profit on the UK operation would be recorded in this country as they vastly exceed in number the 134 employed in Luxembourg) or where the company’s real physical assets are (so Starbucks’ hundreds of shops in the UK would hugely outweigh its small coffee buying unit in Switzerland).
 Under unitary taxation, a multinational corporation shifting its profits into a tax haven where there were no real third-party customers, almost no staff and the only physical asset was a filing cabinet, would be unable to obtain a significant reduction in its corporation tax bill, just as David Cameron would wish.

-So there would be a considerably greater chance that companies would pay the right amount of tax (but no more) in the right place at the right time.
+The result would be that there would be a considerably greater chance that companies would pay the right amount of tax (but no more) in the right place at the right time.
 Here ‘right’ means that the economic substance of the transactions undertaken coincides with the place and form in which they are reported for taxation purposes, which has to be the goal of any reform of corporation tax.
 There are other advantages too.
-By simplifying tax administration, unitary taxation would cut the costs of compliance for firms – which are enormous with the current arm’s-length rules, under which every transacation has to be documented to prove (supposedly) it is taking place at the right price – and would especially benefit developing countries because they would be allocated profits at present denied to them, particularly if the formula allowed for the exploitation of natural resources as use of physical assets.
+By simplifying tax administration, unitary taxation would cut the costs of compliance for firms – which are enormous with the current arm’s-length rules, under which every transaction has to be documented to prove (supposedly) it is taking place at the right price – and would especially benefit developing countries because they would be allocated profits at present denied to them, particularly if the formula allowed for the exploitation of natural resources as use of physical assets.

 It has been known since the 1930s that unitary taxation can control profit shifting better than the OECD’s preferred arm’s-length pricing model.
 Now is the time to adopt it.